-In accordance with Article 10 of the SFDR, and Chapter IV, Section 2 of Delegated Regulation (EU) 2022/1288, this document provides information on the environmental and social characteristics promoted by EMD HC - Dutch Client 1 and the methodologies that are used to assess, measure and monitor these characteristics.
+In accordance with Article 10 of the SFDR, and Chapter IV, Section 2 of Delegated Regulation (EU) 2022/1288, this document provides information on the environmental and social characteristics promoted by Portfolio and the methodologies that are used to assess, measure and monitor these characteristics.

-Defined terms used in this disclosure (unless defined herein) are as set out in Portfolio's investment management agreement.
+Defined terms used in this disclosure (unless defined herein) are as set out in Portfolio offering documents.
 Terms used in the summary have the same meaning as in the rest of this website disclosure.

-EMD HC - Dutch Client 1 (the "Portfolio") - summary
+EMD Local Currency - DANISH CLIENT 1 (the "Portfolio") - summary